VOLUNTEER Assumption of Risk, WAIVER oF LIABILITY and Indemnification Agreement

 The risks listed above are some, but not all, of the risks associated with the Project.
 Some risks are inherent and others may be created or increased by other factors including, among other things, the negligence of the Releasees, identified in Section 5 below.
 A complete list of inherent and other risks is not possible.
 There are also risks that cannot be anticipated.

 - ASSUMPTION OF RISK: Volunteer expressly acknowledges that the activities associated with the HistoriCorps Project to which this Waiver and Release relates may be hazardous and may result in severe injury, illness, loss, damage, or death.
 Volunteer is voluntarily participating in these activities with the understanding and appreciation that participation in the Project carries with it these sorts of risks and dangers and hereby agrees to assume any and all risks of bodily injury, illness, death, economic loss, or property damage, whether such risks or dangers are presently known or unknown, direct or indirect, fixed or contingent, and/or foreseeable or unforeseeable, that, in each case, Volunteer may be exposed to as a result of Volunteer’s participation in the Project.
+Volunteer further agrees to assume and accept any increased risks to Volunteer or others, related to Volunteer’s participation in the Project during the COVID-19 Pandemic.

 - GOOD HEALTH: Volunteer understands the nature of the Project and warrants that Volunteer’s health and physical condition are adequate for the Project, Volunteer has not been advised to refrain from participating in the Project by a qualified medical professional, and there are no health-related reasons or problems that preclude Volunteer’s participation in the Project.
+Volunteer further warrants that Volunteer is able to participate without causing harm to self or others.
+Simultaneously with signing this document, Volunteer warrants that Volunteer has certified the accuracy of all of the statements in Volunteer Addendum A: COVID-19.
+Volunteer agrees to certify another Addendum A: COVID-19 immediately before starting volunteer work and notify HistoriCorps as soon as possible after becoming aware of any changes to the certification.

 - RELEASE AND COVENANT NOT TO SUE: Volunteer hereby fully and forever releases, discharges and covenants not to sue HistoriCorps or any of its directors, officers, members, agents, employees, volunteers, successors and/or assigns, or the landowner of the property on which the Project is located, or any of the landowner’s directors, officers, members, agents, employees, volunteers, successors and/or assigns (collectively, “Releasees”) from and with respect to any and all claims, demands, damages, suits, liabilities and other obligations (including attorneys’ fees and costs), including, without limitation, claims or damages for bodily injury, death, illness, property damage, or any other loss, that are suffered or incurred by Volunteer, whether direct or indirect, known or unknown, fixed or contingent, foreseeable or unforeseeable, and that, in each case, relate to or occur as a result of, or arise in connection with, Volunteer’s participating in the HistoriCorps Project to which this Waiver and Release relates.
 Volunteer hereby waives, releases and discharges any and all such claims, demands, damages, suits, liabilities and other obligations that the undersigned may now have or hereafter acquire in connection with Volunteer’s participation in such HistoriCorps Project, regardless of any negligence of Releasees.